birchill/10ten-ja-reader/CONTRIBUTING.md

 ## Git Commit Messages

 rikaikun follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
 This allows us to automatically generate new versions and change logs and reduces some cognitive load when first reading a commit.
+There is a git commit-msg hook which will ensure commit messages are to spec.

 In brief, commit messages should look like: